microsoft/hlsl-specs/proposals/0041-triangle-object-positions.md

   * Drawback: It's not really a matrix
   * Drawback: language suggests native indexing supported, which would result in ugly codegen
   * Drawback: layout isn't obvious
+  * Drawback: matrices can participate in implicit conversions that are likely to be programmer bugs, e.g. truncation to vector
 * Use a by-value array return type: `float3[3]`:
   * Benefit: checking static index is automatic
   * Benefit: convergence with SPIR-V